Artificial intelligence in hiring: AI use in hiring for candidates

 Job seekers now commonly encounter AI-driven tools at multiple stages, including automated resume parsing, video interview analysis, chatbots for frequently asked questions, and real‑time application updates.
 Some candidates also employ AI career agents, designed to optimize job searches, tailor applications, and interface with hiring teams.

-Studies suggest that AI can improve candidate experiences through faster communication and personalized guidance.
-Some research indicates that conversational AI can significantly increase application completion rates and raise satisfaction scores among job seekers.
-However, candidates frequently report perceptions of impersonality and limited feedback.
 A 2025 Australian study found that AI-driven video interviews exhibited transcription error rates of up to 22% for non‑native speakers and those with speech-related disabilities, raising concerns of discrimination.

-Recruiters have also cautioned that while AI-generated resumes may be grammatically flawless, they often appear “emotionally vacant,” potentially undermining candidate authenticity.
-Academic research further notes persistent gender and racial disparities in AI screening tools, even when fairness interventions are applied, although some mitigation methods have shown promise.
+A 2017 study in the Journal of Sociology found persistent gender and racial disparities in AI screening tools, even when fairness interventions are applied.

-Industry observers describe a growing “AI arms race” in recruitment, where both employers and candidates increasingly rely on automated agents.
+Industry observers describe a growing "AI arms race" in recruitment, where both employers and candidates increasingly rely on automated agents.
 Employers use recruiting systems to source and filter applicants, while candidates deploy AI agents to prepare and submit applications.
-This emerging “agent‑to‑agent hiring” model highlights a separation of concerns in the hiring market, though experts caution that transparency, oversight, and fairness remain essential.
+AI is also being used on both sides of the interview process.
+Candidates can use AI tools to rehearse answers to common questions or mirror a specific company's culture for AVIs.
+For synchronous (live conversation) interviews, there are also AI tools that work in real time.
+Conversely, employers can use video interview platforms with built-in behavior or language analysis.

-Regulations on AI in hiring
+Regulations

+In the United States, there are no federal laws banning AI in hiring.
+However, individual states have proposed or enacted laws to regulate and/or penalize the use of AI during the hiring process, escpecially when it leads to discrimination, lacks transparency, or operates without human oversight.

-The Artificial Intelligence Video Interview Act, effective in Illinois since 2020, regulates the use of AI to analyze and evaluate job applicants’ video interviews.
+The Artificial Intelligence Video Interview Act, effective in Illinois since 2020, regulates the use of AI to analyze and evaluate job applicants' video interviews.
 This law requires employers to follow guidelines to avoid any issues regarding using AI in the hiring process.

+In California, effective October 1, 2025, employers must comply with new FEHA regulations about discrimination resulting from the use of AI and automated decision systems during the employment process.

+In May 2026, Connecticut enacted a law that restricts employers' use of AI-powered tools in employment decisions and requires employers to provide employees notice before AI-related reductions in the workforce occur.